In this article

 5. Slack gives great value and incentives to welcome new users

 Slack also has a fantastic referral program.
 For example, group owners can receive points upon successfully inviting a new user to Slack.
-This incentivises groups (like companies!) to use Slack together.
+This incentivizes groups (like companies!) to use Slack together.
 By collecting enough points, individuals can upgrade several paid updates for free!

 6. Slack uses strong, memorable imagery to communicate its value to the world

-Just recently, Slack launched its first big outdoor campaign called Euphoria, which aims to gain a broader audience in cities like Minneapolis, Milwaukee, Cleveland and Charlotte, N.C.
+Just recently, Slack launched its first big outdoor campaign called Euphoria, which aims to gain a broader audience in cities like Minneapolis, Milwaukee, Cleveland, and Charlotte, N.C.
 The rainbows and unicorns got the people looking, while the statistics got them thinking.

 According to AdWeek: